deepilla/petitions/README.md

 Petitions is a viewer for UK Government Petitions data.

 The [UK Government Petitions](https://petition.parliament.uk/) website is like change.org for political issues affecting the UK.
-This app shows petition signatures broken out by country and by UK constituency.
+This app shows petition signatures broken out by country and by parliamentary constituency.
 Try it out [here](http://petitions.deepilla.com).

 ## Install/Build

 Petitions is made with [Elm](http://elm-lang.org/) and [Sass](http://sass-lang.com/).
-Builds are automated with [NPM](https://www.npmjs.com/) scripts (compatible with [Yarn](https://yarnpkg.com/)).
-If you don't have NPM/Yarn, it's easy enough to build the project manually.
+The easiest way to build it is with the provided [NPM](https://www.npmjs.com/) scripts (also compatible with [Yarn](https://yarnpkg.com/)).
+But if you don't have NPM/Yarn, it's easy enough to build the project manually.

 Start by cloning the repo and then do one of the following: